solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 solana balance
 ```

-Next, we need to deposit some sol into that keypair account in order create a transaction (in this case, making our vote account):
+Next, you need to deposit some sol into that keypair account in order create a transaction (in this case, making your vote account):

 ```
 solana airdrop 1